 The Sunbeam Motor Cycle Club was formed in 1924 for the owners of Sunbeam motorcycles, but by 1925 the club had begun to welcome owners of all makes of machine to their club events.
 The club now caters for enthusiasts of early machines, particularly veteran machines and pre-1940, regardless of manufacturer.
 The club also runs many sporting trials which have a heritage that dates back to the club’s formative years.

-The club name however has been retained since the original concept some 85 years ago.
+The club name however has been retained since the original concept over 90 years ago.
 The continuing use of the name has often caused confusion among motorcycle enthusiasts, particularly owners of Sunbeam motorcycles who are looking for marque specific information or wish to join a club exclusively dedicated to Sunbeam machines.

 We therefore have to emphasise that we do not specialise in Sunbeam motorcycles.

 How do I join the Sunbeam Motor Cycle Club?

 Joining is easy and the membership fee is modest.
 Click on the “Membership” link on the left hand side column to obtain details and an application form.

 Do we only cater for Sunbeams?